SoftwareAG/c8y-docs/content/concepts/introduction-bundle/compatibility-policy.md

 #### Maintenance release {#maintenance-release}

-For clarification, maintenance releases for the same GA release or Yearly release contain only corrective functional changes but no breaking API changes.
+For clarification, maintenance releases for the same Yearly release contain only corrective functional changes but no breaking API changes.

 #### Applications and microservices {#applications-and-microservices}